justinmarsan/MobileReadyFramework/README.md

 To-do
 -----

-* Re-write the lazy loading code so that it doesn't need jQuery and a plugin
+* Make a great example showing how awesome this framework is

 Credits
 -------